input-output-hk/adrestia/docs/process/QA-Approach.md

 **Functional suite** consists of:
  - low level unit and property tests that operate on a method level.
- - integration level tests verifying a few components being integrated.
- - system level tests (which we actually also call integration tests) that test against fully integrated system along with it's _third party_ integrated backends, which in case of `cardano-wallet` is either [cardano-node](https://github.com/input-output-hk/cardano-node) or [jormungandr](https://github.com/input-output-hk/jormungandr).
-We run tests for both of them.
+ - integration tests that test `cardano-wallet` with [cardano-node](https://github.com/input-output-hk/cardano-node) in in a full-blown private blockchain with very similar settings `mainnet` has.
+ - [end-to-end tests](https://github.com/input-output-hk/cardano-wallet/tree/master/test/e2e) that run against public Cardano testnet.
+Those tests allow to exercise cardano-wallet on environment close to production utilizing and integrating maximally all components of the Cardano ecosystem like Stake pools, SMASH, metadata token server etc. Worth to note that light-mode that is being introduced to `cardano-wallet` is also tested there.

 **Non-functional suite** basically consist of performance benchmarks and database migration tests.
 They are:
  - restoration benchmarks - measuring restoration along with a few wallet API operations on real `testnet` and `mainnet` environments
  - latency benchmarks - measuring latency of most wallet operations on the API level on a private blockchain.
  - database benchmarks - measuring performance of operations on database level.
- - database migration tests - verifying that recent changes made to the system survive upgrade from the last 3 wallet versions.

 Important to note that the whole functional suite is executed against all 3 operating systems `cardano-wallet` supports: Linux, Windows and MacOS.
-Also integration tests are executed in a full-blown private blockchain with very similar settings `mainnet` has.
+Cardano-wallet docker image is tested the same way as well.

 ### Code smart, test smart